cozy-labs/cozy-light/README.md

 So we decided to provide a ligther architecture.
 That way anyone could deploy Cozy applications on their hardware.
-Of course, you lost some features on the way like synchronization, auth management, more performant indexing, app isolation and better realtime management.
+Of course, you lost some features on the way like synchronization, auth management, powerful indexer, app isolation and better realtime management.

 *Why auth management is not included?*